phOnion/framework/docs/routing/index.md

 - `'middleware'` - A list of middleware keys that handle the route.
 Ignored if `request_handler` is present
 - `'class'` - A class which will handle the route (Defaults to `RegexRoute`)
 - `'methods'` - A list of HTTP methods to restrict the route to.
 Useful for early termination
-- `'headers'` - A list of headers to enforce in the request and mark them as required or not
+- `'headers'` - A list of headers to enforce in the request and mark them as required or not.

 Route headers could be handy when needing to enforce a rule on a given route.
 For example require the requests to provide an `Authorization` header will